Exodus 39:20

 They made two additional gold rings and attached them to the bottom of the two shoulder pieces of the ephod, on its front, near the seam just above its woven waistband.

-two more gold rings
+They made two additional gold rings

-The shoulder pieces of the ephod were significant as they bore the names of the tribes of Israel, symbolizing the high priest's role as a representative before God.
-The attachment of the rings to the shoulder pieces underscores the interconnectedness of the priestly garments, each part serving a specific purpose in the overall design ordained by God.
+The ephod was a sacred garment worn by the high priest, and its design was crucial for the proper function of the priestly duties.
+The shoulder pieces were significant as they bore the names of the tribes of Israel, symbolizing the high priest's role in representing the people before God.
+The attachment of the rings to the shoulder pieces ensured the secure fastening of the breastpiece, which contained the Urim and Thummim, used for divine decision-making (Exodus 28:30).

-just above the woven waistband of the ephod
+just above its woven waistband

 Persons / Places / Events